sourcegraph/handbook/content/product/design/design-and-interaction-guidelines.md

 ## Two design styles
 Sourcegraph utilizes two design and interaction styles which are tailored to the content they display:

-Search - An IDE like, full screen, high density, low contrast ui (for elements other than code) which centers on the display of code
+- **Search** - An IDE like, full screen, high density, low contrast ui (for elements other than code) which centers on the display of code.
-Web application - a more traditional web application style with larger margins and padding, increased contrast and standard web page design experience requirements
+- **Web application** - a more traditional web application style with larger margins and padding, increased contrast and standard web page design experience requirements.

 ## Code pages design